Does this sound familiar?

 You show value by learning about the experience you provide your racers.

 You cannot be a race promoter if you don’t like talking to people, so get out there enjoy what you are building.

 I have been there time and time again, struggling with each of these principles in my own way.

 One of my first races was way too big, and it devoured me both physically and financially.

 My next race was much smaller and easier to manage but became overly complex in its execution.

-Once I figured out how to start small and stay simple, showing value became a natural part of running the race.
+Once I figured out how to start small, stay simple, and show value, these principles became the foundation of every race I built.